Measure Progress for Continuous Improvement

 Actions that lead to measuring progress for continuous improvement include:

-- Create a data collection plan that is robust and aligned to the district’s goals and timelines.
+• Create a data collection plan: Create a data collection plan that is robust and aligned to the goals and benchmarks in the technology plan.

 Resources